 Grants for Companions

 Some local organizations provide Community Access to People in Continuing Care grants for residents under 65 years of age in Long-term Care facilities.
 The grant allows residents to hire Companions to help them go out into the community and to participate in local events.
 The program can also bring events into the facility for residents with limited mobility.

 Canadian Tax Credits

 Revenue Canada offers a variety of tax credits related to people with disabilities.
 These include:

 - Disability Tax Credit: This is a non-refundable tax credit for people with a disability which can also be transferred to their caregivers.
 The application form needs to be filled out by a medical practitioner who will determine the level of disability, which plays a crucial role in the eligibility.
 This includes ability to prepare meals, feed and dress oneself.
-The application may go back 10 years, which reinforces the usefulness for caregivers to keep a diary so that they can support the claim to the medical practitioner and Revenue Canada.
-Recipients of this tax credit also automatically received the up to $600 COVID-19 One-time payment to persons with disabilities.
+The application may go back 10 years.
+Recipients of this tax credit may also have automatically received the up to $600 COVID-19 One-time payment to persons with disabilities.